grafana/mimir/docs/configuration/config-file-reference.md

 # Deprecated.
 Use -querier.max-fetched-chunks-per-query CLI flag and its
 # respective YAML config option instead.
 Maximum number of chunks that can be
 # fetched in a single query.
 This limit is enforced when fetching chunks from
 # the long-term storage only.
-When running the Mimir chunks storage, this limit
+When using chunks storage, this limit is enforced
-# is enforced in the querier and ruler, while when running the Mimir blocks
+# in the querier and ruler, while when using blocks storage this limit is
-# storage this limit is enforced in the querier, ruler and store-gateway.
-0 to
+# enforced in the querier, ruler and store-gateway.
+0 to disable.
-# disable.
 # CLI flag: -store.query-chunk-limit
 [max_chunks_per_query: <int> | default = 2000000]